 – Julia Kuzmenko McKim, Commercial Beauty Photographer & Retoucher

 No one is going to come knocking on your door or call you up and offer you some fat sum of money.
-Well… at least not until they know you exist.
+Well… at least not until they know you exist and how great you are at what you do.
 As a freelance photographer, retoucher, painter, sculptor or any artist, it is part of your job to make your existence known to the world.

 In a crowd of people wearing all black, it’s the one wearing the red who you notice.
 In other words, in a sea of talent how do you stand out just high enough to make yourself visible?